Skip to content

 Scientific Summary:

-This project aims to develop a paradigm shift whereas the selection of materials containing resistance genes will be entirely controlled by molecular markers used on F4 single plants.
+This project aimed to develop a paradigm shift whereby the selection of materials containing resistance genes will be entirely controlled by molecular markers used on F4 single plants.
 The University of Guelph uses a nursery in Costa Rica, Central America, to advance breeding materials from F2 to F4 generation.
-The University of Guelph’s populations from crosses done in previous winter arrive in Canada, from Costa Rica, annually at the F3: 4 seed stage typically in late April.
+The University of Guelph’s populations from crosses made in the previous winter arrive in Canada, from Costa Rica, annually at the F3: 4 seed stage, typically in early May of each year.
 The latter seeds are planted at the Woodstock station, where phenotypic selection occurs on a single individual plant basis for characteristics such as visual agronomic performance, maturity, number of pods per plant and absence of disease and lodging.
-The presence of resistance genes in the materials has not been used as a discriminating factor, which leads to selection of F4 plants that may end up being susceptible to SCN or WM.
+The presence of resistance genes in the materials has not been used as a discriminating factor, which led to selection of F4 plants that could be susceptible to SCN or WM.

-A high discrepancy is currently present between breeding programs in the commercial (private) and public seed sectors.
-Over the last few decades, private breeding programs have added steps to their production chain and allocated budgets to allow genetic screening in their breeding program annually, making extensive use of MAS.
-The project aims at having an exclusive budget for carrying out marker-assisted selection earlier in the program, at F4 generation.
-This would allow us to select only the plants that carry the resistance alleles and discard the plants without any resistance to SCN and WM, which would not be useful for cultivar development.
-By focusing on the desired plants early on, we would save time and resources that would otherwise have to be spent on growing plant materials without much promise to develop superior disease resistant cultivars.
+Currently, a high discrepancy is present between breeding programs in the commercial (private) and public seed sectors.
+Over the last few decades, private breeding programs added steps to their production chain and allocated budgets to allow genetic screening in their breeding program annually, making extensive use of MAS.
+The project aimed to have an exclusive budget for carrying out marker-assisted selection earlier in the program, at F4 generation.
+This allowed us to select only the plants that carry the resistance alleles and discard the plants without any resistance to SCN and WM, which would not be useful for cultivar development.
+By focusing on the desired plants early on, we saved time and resources that would otherwise have been spent on growing plant materials without much promise to develop superior disease resistant cultivars.

 External Funding Partners: